The ORP Foundation

 Overview

 The ORP Foundation is a UK charitable trust established in 2011 by the five children of Hans Oppenheimer and their fifteen children - first and second-generation descendants of Jewish refugees.
 Hans and his wife Lisl fled Germany and Austria in the 1930s and eventually settled in the UK in 1949, building a successful international steel trading business.
 The foundation represents a lasting philanthropic legacy from those business proceeds.
 With over 70 family members involved in its work and assets generating investment income for grant-making, the foundation operates with a distinctive collaborative approach.
 The trustees meet twice annually to decide which projects to support, focusing on small to medium charities where relatively modest contributions can make significant impact.
-The foundation prioritizes funding organizations that are often overlooked by mainstream funders and those working on policy influence or research with broader national impact.
+The foundation prioritises funding organisations that are often overlooked by mainstream funders and those working on policy influence or research with broader national impact.

 Funding Priorities